-TrustFactory Root and Issuing CA Private Keys are generated, activated and stored in Hardware Security Modules.
-Private Key transfer into or from a cryptographic module is performed in secure manner under multi-person control.
+TrustFactory Root and Issuing CA Private Keys shall be generated, activated and stored in Hardware Security Modules (HSMs).
+Private Key transfer into or from a cryptographic module shall be performed in a secure manner under multi-person control.

 Private Keys must never exist in plain text outside of a cryptographic module.